ciubotaru/share-on-diaspora/trunk/readme.txt

 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
 * French (incomplete)

-To change language, set the WPLANG variabale to your language code (e.g. pt_BR) in wp-config.php.
+To change language, set the WPLANG variable to your language code (e.g. pt_BR) in wp-config.php.

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory